 El Faro Residence Hall

-New for summer and fall 2017, Syracuse University Abroad will offer a residence hall housing option for students participating in the SU Madrid program.
-Pending the Board of Trustee’s approval, SU Madrid will reserve a block of rooms with two occupants per room.
+Syracuse Abroad offers a residence hall housing option for students participating in the Syracuse Madrid program.
+Syracuse Madrid will reserve a block of rooms with two occupants per room.
 You will be assigned to rooms based on information provided on the Housing Request form (among the post-acceptance forms in your application).
 If there is more demand than space, we will conduct a lottery to assign spots.

 This option is especially interesting for students looking for a different kind of cultural experience.
 Here, students will have the opportunity to interact with Spanish university students and participate in sports and activities organized by the residence hall staff.

-Interested students are encouraged to submit their applications to SU Abroad for housing at Colegio Mayor El Faro as soon as possible due to the limited availability of space.
-Although unlikely, if this arrangement does not work out, SU Abroad will provide a homestay for all students in the program.
+Interested students are encouraged to submit their applications to Syracuse Abroad for housing at Colegio Mayor El Faro as soon as possible due to the limited availability of space.
+Although unlikely, if this arrangement does not work out, Syracuse Abroad will provide a homestay for all students in the program.

 All students who are placed in the residence hall will need to pay a $300 deposit and sign a housing agreement form to confirm their placement in El Faro.

 The Host Family Experience